seed-labs/seed-labs/lab-setup/apple-arm/README.md

 ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"```

-If after installing you are not able to access brew, run the following command in the terminal.
+If after installing homebrew you are not able to access brew, run the following command in the terminal.

 ```echo 'eval $(/opt/homebrew/bin/brew shellenv)' >> ~/.zprofile```

 ```eval $(/opt/homebrew/bin/brew shellenv)```

-### Step 2: Install docker-mac-net-connect
+### Step 2: Install ```docker-mac-net-connect``` using Homebrew
 This is required to connect the docker container to the host network.
 To install docker-mac-net-connect, open the terminal and run the following command.

 ```brew install chipmk/tap/docker-mac-net-connect```